naitikbhise/WeatherWareHouse/README.md

 - SQL Alchemy - construction of table schemas for postgres
 - Pandas - working with data and doing validation and retreival operations from warehouse.
 - numpy - analysis of mathematical data
-- fast api - creation of API
+- fast api - API implementation
 - uvicorn - deploying API.

 Validation of input and within warehouse: